-If you are experiencing problems with your pet, a full behavioural consultation will be required in order to consider possible motivations behind the unwanted behaviour, diagnose the problem, discuss management options and a treatment plan.
+If you are experiencing problems with your pet, an initial behavioural consultation will be required.
 All behaviour cases must be seen on referral from your vet in order to rule out any medical factors affecting your pet’s behaviour.
-Dog consultations are conducted at your own home where your pet will feel most comfortable.
-Telephone consultations may be appropriate for cat and rabbit behavioural problems – video footage of your pet is required in these circumstances*.

 Included in the initial consultation, which lasts around 2 hours: